GitBolt/solana-bank-workshop/README.md

 ```
 We have defined our minute interest first.
 This is the amount of interest returns we want.
 You can change it to any amount you want.

-Then, we have some seeds defined, we'll be using these seeds multiple times in our program, so defining them in seperate constants is a better practice for readability and easy access if we wanted to change it.
+Then, we have some seeds defined, we'll be using these seeds multiple times in our program, so defining them as separate constants is a better practice for readability and easy access if we wanted to change it.

 ----